Eastern Equine Encephalitis Virus in Maine 2010: Frequently Asked Questions

 - Cleaning up unnecessary standing water around yards to reduce mosquito habitats

-Are other animals affected?
+- Question: Are other animals affected?

-Although some domestic animals have been shown to become antibody-positive to EEE (seroconversion), they are not considered to be at high risk of getting ill due to EEE.
+Answer: Although some domestic animals have been shown to become antibody-positive to EEE (seroconversion), they are not considered to be at high risk of getting ill due to EEE.
 With the possible exception of pet birds, companion animals other than horses are not expected to get this disease.
 Though chickens and quail can be infected under experimental conditions, they are not expected to become infected under field conditions.
-In contrast, pheasants, pigeons, chukar partridges, turkeys and ducks have been reported to contract EEE and to exhibit paralysis, depression, reduction in egg laying and mortality in young birds.
+In contrast, pheasants, pigeons, chukar partridges, turkeys, and ducks have been reported to contract EEE and to exhibit paralysis, depression, reduction in egg laying and mortality in young birds.
 You should consult with your veterinarian about using any vaccine in a species for which it is not labeled.

-Will this simply go away?
+- Question: Will this simply go away?

-Usually encephalitis viruses such as EEE are less of a problem once the first frost has occurred.
+Answer: Usually, encephalitis viruses such as EEE are less of a problem once the first frost has occurred.
 You may wish to consider getting advice from a mosquito control company (a list is available from the Board of Pesticides Control in the Maine Department of Agriculture ).
-You may wish to plan ahead for next year by discussing the use of larvicides (which are used in spring) or adulticides (which are used in summer and fall) with the department of Environmental Protection and the Maine Department of Agriculture.
+You may wish to plan ahead for next year by discussing the use of larvicides (which are used in spring) or adulticides (which are used in summer and fall) with the Department of Environmental Protection and the Maine Department of Agriculture.